-Open fractures may be more serious because there is a higher risk of infection by bacteria if the skin is broken.
+Open fractures are often serious because there's a higher risk of infection by bacteria if the skin is broken.
 Depressed fractures can also be very serious because small pieces of bone can press inwards against the brain.

 Treating skull fractures

-Most skull fractures will heal by themselves, particularly if they are simple, linear fractures.
+Most skull fractures will heal by themselves, particularly if they're simple, linear fractures.
 The healing process can take many months, although any pain will usually disappear in around 5 to 10 days.

 If you have an open fracture, antibiotics may be prescribed to prevent an infection developing.

 If you have a severe or depressed fracture, surgery may be needed to help prevent brain damage.
 This will usually be carried out under general anaesthetic.

-During your operation, any pieces of bone that have been pressed inwards can be removed and returned to their correct position.
+During the operation, any pieces of bone that have been pressed inwards can be removed and returned to their correct position.
 If necessary, metal wire or mesh may be used to reconnect the pieces of your skull.

 Once the bone is back in place, it should heal naturally.
 Your surgeon can explain the procedure you're having in more detail.

 Depending on how serious your operation was, you may need to recover in an intensive care unit (ICU).
 This is a small, specialised ward where your condition will be constantly monitored.

-In an intensive care unit, you may be placed on a ventilator.
-This is an artificial breathing machine that moves oxygen-enriched air in and out of your lungs.
+In an ICU, you may be placed on a ventilator, which is an artificial breathing machine that moves oxygen-enriched air in and out of your lungs.

-Once you are well enough, you will be moved to a high-dependency unit (HDU) or another ward and your condition will continue to be observed (see above) until you are well enough to leave hospital.
+Once you're well enough, you'll be moved to a high-dependency unit (HDU) or another ward and your condition will continue to be observed (see above) until you're well enough to leave hospital.